 Roofing Tear-off Dumpster Sizing by Squares

-How big a roll-off do you actually need for a 25-square roof tear-off in Saint Cloud?
-The math is simple: for every square of asphalt shingles, count two-thirds of a cubic yard.
-Our 20-yard low-wall roll-off handles this volume; you must monitor the tonnage to avoid overage fees.
-Choosing an appropriately sized container keeps your project efficient.
+How big a roll-off do you actually need for a Saint Cloud roof tear-off?
+The calculation is simple: one square of asphalt shingles requires about two-thirds of a cubic yard.
+Most jobs fit a 20-yard container; our low-wall roll-off allows for easier loading, while we carefully manage the tonnage to keep your costs fair and predictable.

 Matte-black 15-yard roofing roll-off dumpster with reinforced low side walls sitting directly on a Saint Cloud residential concrete driveway, three-tab asphalt shingle bundles stacked nearby, an unmarked white hauler truck partially visible at the edge of the frame.